-The set_salt member of the plugin descriptor is used only by the mysql_native_password plugin (see Native Pluggable Authentication).
+The set_salt member of the plugin descriptor was used only by the mysql_native_password plugin, which is no longer supported in MySQL 9.0.
 For other authentication plugins, you can use this trivial implementation:

 The authentication_flags member of the plugin descriptor contains flags that affect plugin operation.
 The permitted flags are: